 This Vegan Breakfast Sausage recipe is inspired by Field Roast breakfast sausages and includes maple syrup, sage, thyme, and spices.
-With a lightly smoky and sweet maple flavor they're fantastic with tofu scramble, biscuits, and pancakes.
+With a lightly smoky and sweet maple flavor they're fantastic with tofu scramble, biscuits, and pancakes!
 Seitan breakfast sausages are great for meal prep, freezer-friendly, and easily made oil-free or nut-free!

 REVIEW: ⭐️⭐️⭐️⭐️⭐️ "Honest to Heaven, this is the only homemade vegan sausage recipe I've tried that I actually like!
-These are GOOD!" - Mike
+These are GOOD!"

-Anyone else huge fans of Field Roast's apple maple breakfast sausage?
+Have you ever tried Field Roast's apple maple breakfast sausage?
 Holy moly, those little links are delicious!

 Another change I made was to reduce the fat content.
 In fact, these can even be made without oil, if you'd like!